James Parrott: Later years

 During the 1930s Parrott had acquired serious drinking and drug problems (his diet medications were actually addictive amphetamines) and although still able to direct quality shorts, he had developed a reputation as unreliable.
 By the mid-1930s his work was spotty: Stan Laurel used him sporadically to contribute gags to the Laurel and Hardy features, and he would direct an Our Gang short in 1934, plus several acceptable entries in Thelma Todd–Patsy Kelly series.

 Death

 By 1937, Parrott was accepting any jobs that came his way.
 He could no longer be counted on to direct or write, and relied on his brother to support him financially.
 There was a brief marriage to Ruby Ellen McCoy in 1937, but as his various addictions worsened, so did his state of mind.

-Parrott died at the age of 41 of heart failure.
-His brother Charley was devastated and died 13 months later.
-He is interred at Glendale's Forest Lawn Memorial Park, the same cemetery where his brother, Charley Chase rests.

-His brother had refused to help him financially until he cleaned up his act.
+James Parrott died in 1939.
+His brother Charley was guilt-ridden; he had refused to help James financially until he overcame his substance-abuse problems.
 Parrott's death at 41 was attributed to a heart attack, but former Hal Roach associates maintained he committed suicide.
-Guilt-ridden over his brother's tragic end, Chase drank himself to death a year later.
+Chase drank heavily to cope with his loss, and died the following year.
+Both brothers are interred at Glendale's Forest Lawn Memorial Park.